Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 7. Click Save.

-Step 2: The Google Tag – Building Your Audiences and Powering Conversions
+The Google Tag – Building Your Audiences and Powering Conversions

 The next foundational piece is the “Google Tag.”
 This may be referred to in older guides as the “Google Ads Remarketing Tag,” but it has evolved to become the central tag for all Google Ads tracking and audience building.
 This clarification is important, as searching for the old name can lead to confusion.